xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 ## Upcoming tasks

-- [ ] Release the first working extension on [XWiki Extension Store](https://extensions.xwiki.org)
-- [ ] Write the extension documentation and a blog informing about the first release
 - [ ] Implement a drag-detection method to avoid accidental clicks on the node
 - [ ] Hover-effect only triggers when the mouse is over the node itself and not the label → check if there is a method to fix this in Sigma.js
 - [ ] Display an isolated node for currently opened document if there are no linked pages